 On joining the team at Bath in 1986, I was impressed by the idea of placements, and have always considered this experiential learning the most important part of our degree course.

-I developed the Living Religion website alongside Denise and Catherine to create a digital identity and presence for the project, collating and organise the materials and resources accordingly.
-As a Technical Demonstrator for Publishing, my job is to support students and staff with project work relating to web, design and publishing, primarily within the School of Humanities & Cultural Industries at Bath Spa University.
+I developed the Living Religion website alongside Denise and Catherine, creating a digital identity for the project and collating the materials and resources.
+As a Technical Demonstrator, my job is to support students and staff with project work within the College of Liberal Arts (CoLA) at Bath Spa University.

 The Living Religion project team has been supported by an Advisory Group chaired by Prof. Paul Hyland, Head of Learning and Teaching at Bath Spa University, and comprising Dr Lynn Foulston, Programme Leader for Religious studies at University of Wales, Newport, Dr Richard Noake, Head of Theology and Religious Studies at York St John University, and Dr Simon Smith, Director of the Higher Education Academy’s Subject Centre for Philosophical and Religious Studies.